Sharzzdevise/Sharzzdevise/README.md

 👩‍💻📊📈📉I am skilled in analysing datasets using Python, NumPy, Matplotlib, Pandas, Seaborn, Pyplot frameworks in a Jupyter notebook with a passion to solve business challenges, help businesses make excellent decisions and improve productivity.

-☁️I also possess technical skills in working with data and automating processes in Azure Cloud environment
+☁️I also possess technical skills in working with data and automating processes within Azure Cloud environment

 I am proficient in building rapport and easily explaining technical information across teams.